 Lastly, the Wise Woman Encouraged Me to Step Back and Take a Look at the Bigger Picture

-Seeing her seated there in her comfortable chair, I could see that she was now in a new phase.
-She had experienced so much life, including those busy and challenging days of parenting; a fulfilling marriage; various careers; the many iterations of becoming who she is today.
+Seeing her seated in her comfortable chair, I could see she was now in a new phase.
+She had experienced so much in life, including those busy and challenging parenting days, a fulfilling marriage, various careers, and the many iterations of becoming who she is today.

-Remember to taking loving care of yourself.
+Her message to me: “Remember to take loving care of yourself.
 Be deeply kind to yourself.
-Be sure to forgive yourself often, even every day, when you make a misstep.
+Be sure to forgive yourself often, even daily, when you misstep.”

 One Final Thought:

 Have you recently looked at a photograph of yourself as a little girl?
 Do you remember how innocent you were?
 Deep inside, that innocence remains.
-You have grown, made decisions, and taken on many responsibilities.
+You’ve grown, made decisions, and taken on many responsibilities.

 As Maya Angelou said, “When you know better, you do better.”

 (This post was originally published on February 21, 2021, and has been updated for thoroughness and clarity.)